 • How to monitor your bank accounts?

 • How do you stop payment on a check?

 • How do you protect yourself from fraud or identity theft?

 What if a Check You Sent Never Got Cashed or Deposited?

-If you’re concerned because a check you sent hasn’t cleared your account, you may want to start by contacting the recipient (whether it’s a person or business) to make sure they aren’t just sitting on it.
+If you’re concerned because a check you sent hasn’t cleared your online bank account, you may want to start by contacting the recipient (whether it’s a person or business) to make sure they aren’t just sitting on it.

 These days, electronic payments are processed so rapidly, we’ve become accustomed to seeing payments show up immediately on online bank statements.

 If your paper check is slow to show, it could be that it’s still sitting on someone’s desk or in their wallet.

 But if the check never made it to its destination, and you suspect it’s been lost or stolen, here are some next steps you may want to take:

 How to Report a Lost or Stolen Check